 Sending donations to GoldPaid from Keighley

 The first move is online.
 A Keighley shop sends photos to GoldPaid on WhatsApp, then asks for a free prepaid Royal Mail Special Delivery label.
-Items sent on that label travel tracked and insured, with next-working-day delivery to GB mainland addresses.
+Items sent on that label travel tracked and signed for, with next-working-day delivery to GB mainland addresses.

 For a specialist precious-metal buyer, the nearest city is Bradford, around 10 miles from Keighley and roughly 25 to 30 minutes by car.
 Reaching it and back is most of a working morning for whoever is sent.